neuml/txtai/docs/embeddings/configuration/general.md

 Enables sparse keyword indexing for this embeddings.

+When enabled, this parameter creates a BM25 index for full text search.
+It also implicitly disables the [defaults](../vectors/#defaults) setting for vector search.

 ## hybrid
 ```yaml
 hybrid: boolean
 ```

 Enables hybrid (sparse + dense) indexing for this embeddings.

+When enabled, this parameter creates a BM25 index for full text search.
+It has no effect on the [defaults](../vectors/#defaults) or [path](../vectors/#path) settings.

 ## indexes
 ```yaml